Arseni1919/Learning_DRL/README.md

 COMA can also use external state of the environment in the learning stage.
 Other papers, such as QMIX paper, say that COMA scales purly with the number of agents and learns slowly.

+> Use relative advantage of your action to learn agent's NNs.

 ### QMIX (2018)